edulinq/python-utils/README.md

 ```

 The table below summarizes the configuration sources in the order they are evaluated.
-Values from earlier sources can be overwritten by later values from later sources.
+Values from earlier sources can be overwritten by values from later sources.

 | Source   | Description |
 | :-----   | :---------- |